… …

 Bakery Style Buttercream Icing

 If you are looking for an easy frosting recipe that tastes and looks like it was made down at the local bakery, give this recipe a try.
-It is a no-fail icing for your next delicious cake or dessert recipe.
+It’s rich, fluffy, and incredibly easy to make.
+It’s a no-fail icing for your next delicious cake or dessert recipe.

 It is creamy, buttery, and simply delicious.